craigahobbs/resume/resume.rst

 | Zillow Group, Seattle, WA
 | 2/2017 - 5/2019

-Director of Engineering responsible for Zillow Home Loans, Zillow Mortgages (marketplace), and Mortech.
+Director of Engineering responsible for Zillow Home Loans, Zillow Mortgages, and Mortech.

-* Managed three geographically distributed software development teams
+* Managed three software development teams with sizes ranging from 5-8 developers each

 * Launched Zillow Home Loans with revamped technology stack